 August 30, 1943

-The “gen hosp outfit” mentioned in this letter probably refers to the 46th General Hospital; according to Principal Chief Nurse Brammer‘s 1943 nursing report, its personnel covered 32nd Station Hospital members’ vacations in August and September of 1943.
+The “gen hosp outfit” mentioned in this letter refers to the 46th General Hospital; according to Principal Chief Nurse Brammer‘s 1943 nursing report, its personnel covered 32nd Station Hospital members’ vacations in August and September of 1943.

 Just received two packages, one with my O.D. hat & one with onion writing paper from Mary & Caroline.
 Envelopes are already stamped with air mail stamps, pretty swanky huh.
 The hat is tops, fits swell & looks swell.